glimmerjs/glimmer-di/README.md

 back and add a new configuration option for every new protocol.

 What if, instead of telling the server what protocol to use, we could instead provide it with an object that encapsulated all of those concerns?

-Instead of having our `HelloWorldServer` import an `HTTPServer` directly, we can provide it with a pre-configured object that implements the same interface.
-(In this case, any object that emits a `'request'` event and supports adding an event listener with the `on()` method.)
+Instead of having our `HelloWorldServer` import and instantiate `HTTPServer` directly, we can provide it with an object that we guarantee implements the same interface.
+In this case, that means any object that emits a `'request'` event and supports adding an event listener with the `on()` method.

 Let's look at what that updated example might look like: